teddy bear Parenting & Family See also:

 Fun Things to Do with Kids

 10 No-Cost, Screen-Free Activities to Play with Your Preschooler includes links to information about healthy play for young children (2023, American Academy of Pediatrics).
-Child Development Institute has a collection of indoor & outdoor activities for kids of all ages (Parenting Today, LLC).
+The PBS Parents Crafts & Activities offers fun ideas for kids including travel, science, reading/literacy, math, and music/art activities.
+Summer Learning for Families suggests ways to help your child keep learning during the summer with nature explorations, at home learning, and more (National Association for the Education of Young Children).
+Tinkergarten offers a great collection of (mostly) outdoor activities for ages 0 - 8 and up, designed to help you raise healthy, confident, and capable kids.
 Family TLC features age-appropriate (babies through teens) family activities - games, sports, crafts, music, cooking, nature, and more - plus a collection of brief articles on parenting (FirstTeacherTLC.com).
 Highlights: Your Child & You for pre-K through grade 6 (©Highlights Magazines for Children), and A Place of Our Own for pre-school age kids (Community Television of Southern California), offer an assortment of activities for parents & kids to do together.
-The PBS Parents Crafts & Activities offers fun ideas for kids including travel, science, reading/literacy, math, and music/art activities.
 Playworks Games Library is a searchable collection of 'hundreds of games that will get kids off the sidelines and into the game.'
 Suitable for small or large groups, indoors or outdoors, ages pre-K through grade 6 and above (non-profit organization).
 Points of Light: Youth and Families (formerly Generation On) provides project ideas, resources, and stories to help volunteers of all ages take action that improves the world (Points of Light; non-profit organization).
-Summer Learning for Families suggests ways to help your child keep learning during the summer with nature explorations, at home learning, and more (National Association for the Education of Young Children).
-Tinkergarten offers a great collection of (mostly) outdoor activities for ages 0 - 8 and up, designed to help you raise healthy, confident, and capable kids.
+Child Development Institute has a collection of indoor & outdoor activities for kids of all ages (Parenting Today, LLC).
 The National Institutes of Health: Activities for Kids AUDIO VIDEO includes science activities, coloring pages, stories and more.
 The Asia Society's Family Activities on Asian Culture explore the holidays, food, and other traditions of different Asian countries; there is a related page, Cooking with S.T.E.A.M., offering educational Asian cooking activities through the lens of Science, Technology, Engineering, Arts and Mathematics.
-San Diego Public Library's How-To Festival Video archive VIDEO offers how-tos on arts & crafts, cooking, gardening, and more; for all ages (videos hosted on YouTube).
-See also Boredom Busters for Kids, Family Fitness, Nature & Kids, Reduce Screen Time, Talk, Read, and Sing Together, Media & Entertainment (Books, TV, Movies, Internet, etc.), and Toys, Games, Parties, and Musical Instruments sections, below, as well as Kid Stuff: Fun Stuff, and our annual 'Staycation' Guide and Virtual Travel experiences.
+Cooking With Children NEW! outlines basic kitchen safety, and suggests age-appropriate kitchen tasks for ages 2 and up, based on a child's developmental level (University of Illinois Extension).
+San Diego Public Library's How-To Festival Video archive VIDEO offers how-tos on arts & crafts, cooking, gardening, and more; age level varies (videos hosted on YouTube).
+See also Boredom Busters for Kids, Family Fitness, Nature & Kids, Screen Time, Talk, Read, and Sing Together, Media & Entertainment (Books, TV, Movies, Internet, etc.), and Toys, Games, Parties, and Musical Instruments sections, below, as well as Kid Stuff: Fun Stuff, and our annual 'Staycation' Guide and Virtual Travel experiences.

 General Parenting Sites

-CDC Parent Information offers a wealth of information on child development, health, & safety from pregnancy through teen years (U.S. Centers for Disease Control and Prevention).
+CDC Parent Information & Positive Parenting Tips offer a wealth of information on child development, health, & safety from pregnancy through teen years (U.S. Centers for Disease Control and Prevention).
 Keep Connected VIDEO has facts & tips for parents on everyday parenting issues, discipline & values, time together, technology & media, and high-risk behavior.
 Also offers advice on parenting children at different ages, and additional resources (Search Institute®; nonprofit organization).
 Facts for Families are short fact sheets on a variety of behavioral and other issues that affect children, teenagers, and their families (American Academy of Child and Adolescent Psychiatry).
-Child Welfare Tip Sheets are brief, easy-to-read PDFs focussing on concrete steps that parents can take to strengthen their family, on a wide range of issues such as Finding Housing Help for Your Family, Helping Your Child Heal From Trauma, Bonding With Your Baby, Dealing With Temper Tantrums, Raising Your Kin, Parenting Your Child With Developmental Delays & Disabilities, and more (Children's Bureau of the U.S. Department of Health and Human Services).
 See also Your Child Parenting Guides & Resources (C.S.
 Mott Children's Hospital, University of Michigan), and PTA Family Resources (Parent Teacher Association).
 Child Care & Development PDFs are written for child care professionals but much of the information will be useful to parents as well (Iowa State University Extension).
 See also South Plainfield Library's Parenting & Family posts on Wordpress, Talking With Kids®, Greater Good, and Child Abuse links, below.

 Back-to-School - See Parent School Involvement links.